María Alejandra López: Miss World 2015

 On December 19, 2015, in the city of Sanya, China, López participated for the Miss World 2015 crown, with around 113 candidates from several countries and autonomous territories, where she did not qualify among the semi-finalists.

 Miss Universe Colombia 2021

 López represented Risaralda at the Miss Universe Colombia 2021 pageant, At the end of coronation night, she obtained the position of 1st Runner-Up, to the eventual winner, Valeria Ayos from Cartagena.

 Miss Grand Colombia 2023

 Alejandra was made official to represent Eje Cafetero in the Miss Grand Colombia 2023 contest, held on June 18 of the same year in Bogotá.
 Her preliminary performance allowed her to win the award for Best Skin.
 At the end of the event, Alejandra gave the first crown to the Coffee Region in the history of Miss Grand Colombia, beginning a preparation process with a view to the international pageant.

 Miss Grand International 2023

-As Miss Grand Colombia 2023, She represent her country at Miss Grand International 2023 held in Ho Chi Minh, Vietnam.
+As Miss Grand Colombia 2023, she represented her country at Miss Grand International 2023 held in Ho Chi Minh, Vietnam.
 In the grand final, she placed as 2nd Runner-Up.